FabricMC/fabric-docs/develop/mixins/bytecode.md

 Mixin is a complicated and evolving tool that, for the sake of fixing bugs, sometimes changes behavior in such a way that working mods can break with a loader update.
 Starting with Fabric Loader 0.12.3 (a beta version, recommended to use 0.12.5), Loader is able to change mixin behavior on a per-mod basis, allowing old mods to continue working with the old behavior, and new mods to have access to any fixes they need.
+New features may also be gated behind this block.
 This is done by selecting the earliest Loader version compatible with a given mod, and then choosing the appropriate compat level.

 Fabric Loader version compatibility is based on the mods declared `depends` and `breaks` clauses in the [fabric.mod.json](../loader/fabric-mod-json#dependency-resolution) targeting `fabricloader` or `fabric-loader` (the former is preferred).
 It is strongly encouraged to declare the minimum Fabric Loader dependency a mod is tested against, or if new functionality is desired, a newer loader version.